awez/amirrajan.github.com/a-dark-room/index.md

 **Nov 10, 2013: My Obsession with Twitter and @ADarkRoomiOS Begins**

-I created the ADarkRoomiOS twitter handle and start tweeting in the persona of the game.
-The plan was to interact with as many people as possible who ever tweeted about the web version of the game.
-Having a daily tweet from the game, showed that I wasn't just a random spam bot.
-That there was a real person behind these tweets.
+I created the @ADarkRoomiOS twitter handle and started tweeting in the persona of the game.
+The plan was to interact with anyone and everyone who ever tweeted about the web version of the game.
+Having a daily tweet from the game, showed that I wasn't just a random spam bot... that there was a real person behind these tweets.
 I did a Twitter search for "adarkroom" and began combing through all the tweets... replying to anyone who mentioned the game.
 Letting them know that there was an iOS version.

 **Nov 15, 2013: A Ray of Hope - [Courtney Stanton (@q0rt)](http://superopinionated.com/)**